top of page

 • Dec 26, 2025

-Commissioning an illustrator can be an exciting process, but it’s important to ensure the brief you provide is clear enough to minimise revisions and keep your project on track.
+Commissioning an illustrator can be an exciting process!
+However, it’s crucial to ensure the brief you provide is clear enough to minimise revisions and keep your project on track.
 When you give an illustrator a detailed, well-structured brief, you set the stage for a smooth collaboration and a final piece that matches your vision.
 This guide walks you through the essential steps to commission an illustrator effectively, focusing on what information to include and how to communicate it clearly.

 Eye-level view of a sketchbook with colorful illustration drafts and notes